-- 1. From the web client, click My Requests.
-Use any of the following methods to control the request displayed: - Click Sort By then select to sort by Account Name, Asset Name, Due Next, Expiring Next, Most Recent, or Status.
+1. From the web client, click My Requests.
+Use any of the following methods to control the request displayed:

-- Click I≡ sort up or I≡ sort down to sort in ascending or descending order. - Click Filters to filter by the status. - All: Requests in all states. - Available: Approved requests that are ready to view or copy. - Pending Approval: Requests that are waiting for approval - Approved: Requests that have been approved, but the checkout time has not arrived.
+- Click Sort By Then select to sort by Account Name, Asset Name, Due Next, Expiring Next, Most Recent, or Status. - Click t sort up or t sort down to sort in ascending or descending order. - Click Filters to filter by the status. - All: Requests in all states. - Available: Approved requests that are ready to view or copy. - Pending Approval: Requests that are waiting for approval. - Approved: Requests that have been approved, but the check out time has not arrived.
 Or, for pending accounts restored when using the Safeguard for Privileged Passwords suspend feature. - Revoked: Approved requests retracted by the approver.
-The approver can revoke a request after the request has become available. - Expired: Requests for which the checkout duration has elapsed. - Denied: Requests denied by the approver. - For more information, see Search box on page 23. - 2.
-You can take any of the following actions on the password release request: - Available request: Make selections on the request based on your user interface. - Click on O to expand the box to see the options. - If your browser allows, click Copy to check out the password.
+The approver can revoke a request after the request has become available. - Expired: Requests for which the Checkout Duration has elapsed. - Denied: Requests denied by the approver. - Click Search to see a list of search-able elements.
+Or enter search characters.
+For more information, see Search box. - 2.
+You can take any of the following actions on the password release request: - Available request: Make selections on the request based on your user interface. - Click on to expand the box to see the options. - If your browser allows, click Copy to check out the password.
 This puts the password into your copy buffer, ready for you to use.
-Or, click either ICopy or Show again to obtain the new password.
+Or, click either Copy or Show again to obtain the new password.